Ronald Reagan: Life Before the Presidency

 After graduation, Reagan landed a job as a radio sportscaster at WOC in Davenport, Iowa, for $10 per game and transportation expenses.
 His lively imagination and resonant radio voice compensated for his inexperience in radio.
 He found that if he memorized the first line of a commercial, everything he read would sound "natural," a technique he used in radio for the rest of his life.
 With his newfound mastery of commercials, Reagan became staff announcer and within two years transferred to WHO in Des Moines, Iowa, a powerful clear-channel NBC radio outlet.
 By 1936, he was earning a substantial salary with his recreations of Chicago Cubs baseball games and his sportscasts of Big Ten football.

 Standing six-foot, one-inch tall, with wavy brown hair, blue eyes, and an inviting broadcaster's voice, Reagan possessed many attributes that portended a successful movie career.
 Moreover, he had enjoyed acting since his teenage years.
 In 1937, he went to California to cover the spring training of the Chicago Cubs—and to meet a Hollywood agent.
 By chance, Warner Brothers was seeking a new actor to replace a promising young star who had died in a car accident, and Reagan vaguely resembled him.
 He took a screen test for Warner Brothers, and the studio immediately offered him a then-munificent $200-a-week contract.
-As a Hollywood movie actor from 1937 to 1957, Reagan appeared in 52 films.
-(A 53rd film, The Killers, was never shown in theaters but was released for television in 1964.)
+As a Hollywood movie actor from 1937 to 1957, Reagan appeared in more than 50 films.
 His breakthrough film was Knute Rockne—All American (1940), the story of Notre Dame's legendary football coach.
 Rockne was played by the actor Pat O'Brien, who secured the small but vital role of George Gipp for his friend Reagan.
 Gipp is a talented but rakish football player who is terminally ill.
 In the movie version, Gipp on his deathbed tells Rockne: "Someday, when things are tough, maybe you can ask the boys to go in there and win just once for the Gipper."
 After he went into politics Reagan sometimes quoted Rockne's words to rally his own followers.
 He told the story so often in his presidential campaigns that reporters accompanying him gave Reagan the nickname of "The Gipper."Reagan and many film critics believed that his best acting performance came in the screen version of the Henry Bellaman novel Kings Row.
 Reagan played Drake McHugh, a playboy, who awakens to find that his legs have been amputated by a sadistic surgeon.
 "Where's the rest of me?" cries McHugh upon discovering that he is legless.
 The line clung to Reagan, who called his 1965 autobiography, Where's the Rest of Me?Reagan was a competent actor who pleased directors because he was punctual and quickly memorized his lines.
 He did his best work in light comedies and action movies and self-deprecatingly called himself "the Errol Flynn of the B's," referring to the low-budget films that were big money-makers for Warner Brothers and other studios.
 Reagan absorbed the craft of filmmaking, and especially the art of staging a scene effectively.
 It was a skill that he used repeatedly during his political career.

 Following the Japanese attack on Pearl Harbor in 1941, Reagan, who had been a member of the U.S. Army Cavalry Reserve since the 1930s, was called to active duty and commissioned a second lieutenant.
 His nearsightedness kept him out of combat, and he spent most of the next three years in the Army Air Corps First Motion Picture Unit.
 Reagan narrated training films for new recruits and appeared in several patriotic films designed to aid the war effort.
 Perhaps the most important of these was Rear Gunner (1943) made at the request of the Air Corps, which had a surfeit of pilots and a shortage of gunners.
 Other movies included Mr. Gardenia Jones (1942), Jap Zero (1943), and For God and Country (1943).
 Reagan was relieved from duty for several weeks to participate in the highly popular Irving Berlin musical, This Is the Army (1943), which raised millions for wartime charities.